harrtho/alfred-resolve-url/README.md

 If the URL has no redirects, a "URL is canonical" message will be displayed.

-## Licence, thanks
+## License, thanks

-This workflow is released under the [MIT licence](http://opensource.org/licenses/MIT).
+This workflow is released under the [MIT license](http://opensource.org/licenses/MIT).
 It uses [Alfred-PyWorkflow](http://www.xdevcloud.de/alfred-pyworkflow) for the plumbing and to resolve HTTP redirects.